Electrical Flows over Spanning Trees: A Generalization of Min-Min and Computational Results

 \subsection{The Layered-Matching Heuristic}

-To make our results applicable to general settings, we extend our intuition from the theoretical results and propose a generalization of {\sc Min-Min}.
+We extend our intuition from the theoretical results and propose a generalization of {\sc Min-Min}.
 The main idea is to partition the graph into layers and connect each layer to the upper layer in a balanced way, similar to {\sc Min-Min}.
-To partition the graph into layers, we can use an arbitrary breadth first search tree rooted at $r$, which results in layers based on the hop-distance from the root (this is like the diagonal cuts on the grid).
-To connect layers in a balanced manner, we use the solution of the flow relaxation, and find the best matching that creates a flow which is close to the relaxed solution in terms of $L_{\infty}$ norm.
-In particular, let us assume that we aim to connect nodes in layer $L_k$ to the upper layer $L_{k-1}$.
-Let $f^r$ be the solution of the flow relaxation, $d_i$ be the demand of node $i$, and $x_{ij}$ be the indicator of picking an edge $(i,j)\in E$.
+To partition the graph into layers, we can use an arbitrary breadth first search tree rooted at $r$, which results in layers based on the hop-distance from the root (this is like the diagonal cuts on the grid), starting with layer $L_1$ comprised of nodes adjacent to the root.
+To connect layers $L_1, \hdots, L_k$ in a balanced manner, we use the flow relaxation, and find the best matching that creates a flow which is close to the relaxed solution in terms of $L_{\infty}$ norm.
+In particular, to connect nodes in layer $L_k$ to the upper layer $L_{k-1}$, using $f^r$ the solution of the flow relaxation, $d_i$ be the demand of node $i$, let $x_{ij}$ be the indicator of picking an edge $(i,j)\in E$.
 Then, finding the best matching reduces to solving the following integer program:

 This IP can be solved very fast in practice since it finds a (local) matching between two layers of nodes (as discussed in the next section).
 Once we find the matching between layers $k$ and $k-1$, we contract each node of $L_{k-1}$ with its successors, while replacing the demand of that node with the total demand of the corresponding subgraph.
 By repeating this process in a bottom-up fashion, all the nodes get connected to the root via a single path, hence we obtain a valid spanning tree.
 The full description of the heuristic is in Algorithm \ref{alg:heuristic}.